cobuildlab/cobuildlab-web/src/pages/blog/augmented-reality-ads-new-publicity-facebook.md

 ![facebook augmented reality](./media/facebookar_2.jpg)
 <credits>Photo by Zedinteractive on [Pixabay](https://pixabay.com/)</credits>
-<title-6 align="centered">You can use Augmented Reality in science or education.
-Its applications are endless.</title-6>
+<credits">You can use Augmented Reality in science or education.
+Its applications are endless.</credits>

 <title-2>Benefits of using AR ads on Facebook</title-2>